 \subsection{Constrained Semi-supervised Learning}

 Prior works on semi-supervised can be broadly divided into two main categories: pseudo-labelling and consistency regularization.
-Pseudo-labelling techniques such as \cite{pseudo_labels,noisystudent} mainly rely on the strategy of predicting pseudo-labels for the unlabeled data using the encoder being trained and learns with a combination of the labelled data and unlabeled data plus their pseudo-labels, and iterating on those predictions to gain gradual improvements.
-Consistency regularization techniques such as \cite{mean_teacher,pi-model,vat} learn by forcing the embeddings of different augmented unlabeled samples to be similar.
-This takes place while the model also simultaneously learns via a supervised loss which is optimized on the labelled samples.
-In the pseudo-labelling category, \cite{pseudo_labels} first introduced the overall approach, and subsequent works improved the technique by adding various interesting elements.
+Pseudo-labelling techniques \cite{pseudo_labels,noisystudent} mainly rely on the strategy of predicting pseudo-labels for the unlabeled data using the encoder being trained and learns with a combination of the labelled data and unlabeled data plus their pseudo-labels, and iterating on those predictions to gain gradual improvements.
+Consistency regularization techniques \cite{mean_teacher,pi-model,vat} learn by forcing the embeddings of different augmented unlabeled samples to be similar.
+This takes place while the model also simultaneously learns via a supervised loss, which is optimized on the labelled samples.
+In the pseudo-labelling category, Lee et al. \shortcite{pseudo_labels} first introduced the overall approach, and subsequent works improved the technique by adding various interesting elements.
 For example, in Noisy Student \cite{noisystudent}, a pre-trained teacher was introduced to generate the pseudo-labels, and a student learned from the pseudo-labels along with the labelled data.
-In the consistency regularization category, Pi-model \cite{pi-model} was one of the earliest works, which used a consistency loss on the predictions of two augmentations of a sample.
+In the consistency regularization category, Pi-model \cite{pi-model} was one of the earliest works which used a consistency loss on the predictions of two augmentations of a sample.
 Later, Mean Teacher \cite{mean_teacher} improved the performance by enforcing consistency between the predictions of an online encoder and an exponential moving average (EMA) encoder.
-VAT \cite{vat} is another modification of Mean Teacher which replaced the augmentations with adversarial perturbations.
-Later, Unsupervised Domain Adaptation (UDA) \cite{uda} showed large improvements by replacing simple augmentations with hard augmentations.
+VAT \cite{vat} is another modification of Mean Teacher, which replaced the augmentations with adversarial perturbations.
+Later, Unsupervised Domain Adaptation (UDA) \cite{uda} showed large improvements by using hard augmentations.